wireapp/wire-webapp/apps/webapp/test/e2e_tests/README.md

 E2E tests can be run via

-1. Executing `yarn e2e-test` in the root folder of the repo.
+1. Executing `yarn nx run webapp:e2e` in the root folder of the repo.
 Running it with `--ui` flag will open Playwright app that can be handy for debugging.
 Providing `--grep "@{TAG_NAME}"` will result in running only tests with @{TAG_NAME}.
 For example:

 ```
-yarn e2e-test --grep "@regression"
+yarn nx run webapp:e2e --grep "@regression"
 ```

 You can provide multiple tags with `--grep "@{TAG_NAME1}|@{TAG_NAME2}|@{TAG_NAME3}..."`